MicrosoftDocs/visualstudio-docs/docs/ide/step-4-add-a-click-event-handler-to-each-label.md

 ms.workload:
   - "multiple"
 ---
-# Step 4: Add a Click event handler to each label
+# Step 4: Add a click event handler to each label
 The matching game works as follows:

 1. When a player chooses one of the squares with a hidden icon, the program shows the icon to the player by changing the icon color to black.